Jewish Currents: Relaunch

+In January 2020, Jewish Currents expanded and hired five new writers, including columnist Peter Beinart, a left-wing Zionist.
+Beinart said he had been in talks with the magazine since 2019 about becoming editor-at-large.
 In 2021, the magazine apologized to readers for running an advertisement for the Dorot Fellowship, a leadership training program in Israel for American Jews.
-Some on the left said the ad was proof that the magazine was secretly Zionist.
+Some people said the ad was proof that the magazine was secretly Zionist.